FabricMC/fabric-docs/develop/getting-started/using-the-ide.md

 ---
-title: Using the IDE to the fullest
+title: IDE Tips and Tricks
-description: Useful information to handle and traverse your Project using the IDE.
+description: Useful information to handle and traverse your Project using the IDE efficienctly.
 authors:
     - JR1811
 ---

-# Using the IDE to the fullest
+# IDE Tips and Tricks

 This page gives useful bits of information, to speed up and ease the workflow of developers.
 Incorporate them into yours, to your liking.
 It may take some time to learn and get used to the shortcuts and other options.
 You can use this page as a reference for that.